Field & French inspire Wigan derby win over Leigh

 Leigh scored the first points with Tom Briscoe's try, but were further denied.

-The only sour note to Matt Peet's night as Wigan head coach was seeing the influential Field limp off with a hamstring injury with around 13 minutes to play.
+The only sour note to Matt Peet's night as Wigan head coach was seeing the influential Field limp off with a hamstring injury with around 13 minutes to play, with Peet confirming scans are required to assess the full extent of the damage.

 Leigh welcomed their rivals to the Sports Village on the back of a noteworthy start to the campaign, with a 'Leopards' rebrand under charismatic owner Derek Beaumont and a high-profile string of pre-match entertainment guests.